 Step #4: Sinker

 Now, put a sinker onto your line.
-The sinker will put your hook and bait in the right depth and also cause your bobber to stand up straight.
+The sinker will place your hook and bait at the right depth and cause your bobber to stand up straight.

-I recommend using ball or egg-shaped sinkers, as they have a more compact weight to them and will lower down your bait faster, especially in greater depths.
+I recommend using ball or egg-shaped sinkers, as they have a more compact weight to them and will get your bait down faster, especially in greater depths.

 If you are using a smaller slip bobber, a couple of split shots can be used instead of the somewhat heavier egg sinker.